yannickl/CCControlExtension/CCControlExtensionExamples/README.md

 ![CCControlButton](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/button.png)

 CCControlButton provides a convenient way to create buttons with Cocos2D.
-A control button is compound of a title label and a background sprite.
-You can set it to a predetermined size, to a variable size to fit to the title size etc. (More information here: http://yannickloriot.com/2011/12/create-buttons-in-cocos2d-by-using-cccontrolbutton/)
+A button intercepts touch events and sends an action message to a target object when tapped.
+Methods for setting the target and action are inherited from CCControl.
+You can set it to a predetermined size, to a variable size to fit to the title size etc. (More information on [my blog](http://yannickloriot.com/2011/12/create-buttons-in-cocos2d-by-using-cccontrolbutton/))

  * [CCControlSlider](http://yannickloriot.com/library/ios/cccontrolextension/Classes/CCControlSlider.html):

 ![CCControlSlider](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/slider.png)

 CCControlSlider is an already made slider (but customizable) control for Cocos2D for iPhone.
-It allow you to configure its range value.
-(More information here: http://yannickloriot.com/2011/08/use-cccontrol-to-create-a-slider-with-cocos2d-for-iphone/)
+It is a visual control used to select a single value from a continuous range of values in a linear way.
+(More information on [my blog](http://yannickloriot.com/2011/08/use-cccontrol-to-create-a-slider-with-cocos2d-for-iphone/))

  * [CCControlColourPicker](http://yannickloriot.com/library/ios/cccontrolextension/Classes/CCControlColourPicker.html):